 The Typical Costs of eCommerce Web Hosting

 eCommerce web hosting starts at round $5-$20 a month for a basic shared hosting plan that provides the main security features you need for an eCommerce website.
-But you’ll still probably need to plan on getting eCommerce software for additional functionality at that price point.
+However, if shared hosting won’t cut it for you, we also offer WordPress, VPS hosting and Dedicated Server Hosting.

 For services that provide eCommerce functionality and website building software along with hosting, the costs grow to around $30 to over $250 a month, depending on the features you want and the amount of traffic you anticipate receiving.